mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Application Key Schedule {#key-schedule-application}

-Updating the Application secret and deriving the associated AEAD key and IV can be summerized as the following Application key schedule:
+Updating the Application secret and deriving the associated AEAD key and nonce can be summerized as the following Application key schedule:
 Each participant Application secret chain looks as follows after the initial
 derivation: